cepthomas/Nebulator/README.md

 # What This Is

-Most music software uses piano roll midi editors.
+- Most music software uses piano roll midi editors.
 This is an alternative - writing scripts to generate sounds.

-Requires VS2022 and .NET6.
+- C# makes a reasonable scripting language, given that we have the compiler available to us at run time.

-C# makes a reasonable scripting language, given that we have the compiler available to us at run time.
+- Supports midi and midi-over-OSC.

-Supports midi and midi-over-OSC.
+- While the primary intent is to generate music-by-code, runtime interaction is also supported using midi or OSC inputs.

-While the primary intent is to generate music-by-code, runtime interaction is also supported using midi or OSC inputs.
+- It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of synth parameters using code.

-It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of synth parameters using code.
+- Requires VS2022 and .NET6.

 ![logo](marks.jpg)

 # Usage

 - Main window includes the transport control and one per channel controls.
 - Also has log and comm tracing.
 Note that comm tracing has an impact on performance so use it judiciously.
 - Basically open a .neb file, press compile, then run.